thebrianemory/corneal/README.md

 ```
 corneal -v              # Show Corneal version number
 corneal help [COMMAND]  # Describe available commands or one specific command
+corneal new APP_PATH    # Creates a new Sinatra application
 corneal model NAME      # Generate a model
+corneal controller NAME # Generate a controller
-corneal scaffold NAME   # Generates your model, controller, and views
+corneal scaffold NAME   # Generate a model with its associated views and controllers
-corneal new APP-NAME    # Creates a new Sinatra application
 ```
+The controller generator also have an optional views flag `--no-views` to create controllers without views.

 ## Using Corneal